bogdanghervan/zf-append-var/README.md

 # zf-append-var
 View helper that makes it easy to pass any type of data to JavaScript in Zend Framework 1 using a beautiful syntax.
-It extends on `Zend_View_Helper_HeadScript`.

 ## Usage